Hazelnut Cultivar Susceptibility

 - Unicorn DF at 3 to 5 lb/A. Group 3 + M2 fungicide.
 12-hr reentry.

 - TopGuard SC at 14 fl oz/A. Lower rates were not as effective.
 Can be used through a drip system.
 Use of an adjuvant may result in Plant Growth Regulation (PGR) effects.
-Do not use within 14 days of harvest.
+Do not use within 7 days of harvest.
 Group 3 fungicide.
 12-hr reentry.